sercanalbut/sercanalbut/README.md

 - 👋 Hi, I’m @sercanalbut
-- 👀 I’m interested in ...
+- 👀 I’m interested in explanatory data analysis and interpretting and explaining results in many different fields
 - 🌱 I’m currently studying at UNIPD as an Data Science Master student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning Systems and Autonomous vehicles
-- 📫 How to reach me ...
+- 📫 How to reach me sercanalb@gmail.com

 <!---
 sercanalbut/sercanalbut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.